-The Planning Board may, at its discretion, permit density up to the equivalent of 20 unitsper 40,000 sq. ft. of lot area in North Scituate, or up to the equivalent of 36 units per 40,000 sq. ft. in Scituate Harbor if parking is provided under the mixed use structure, provided the Board makes a written finding that the developer will provide significant improvements providing a public benefit, in addition to those improvements necessary to meet the requirements of this bylaw.
+The Planning Board may, at its discretion, permit density up to the equivalent of 36 units per 40,000 sq. ft. in Scituate Harbor if parking is provided under the mixed use structure, provided the Board makes a written finding that the developer will provide significant improvements providing a public benefit, in addition to those improvements necessary to meet the requirements of this bylaw.

 These improvements shall include off-site infrastructure serving a public purpose, such as sidewalks; land suitable for a public way; upgrades to drainage or water distribution systems where these are desired by the Town; off-site drainage improvements to mitigate impacts of stormwater on Old Oaken Bucket Pond; open space in desirable locations, with public access, in addition to the open space required by this Section 560; land or infrastructure for neighborhood wastewater treatment or other community infrastructure; additional affordable units above the number required, or other improvements deemed of significant value by the Planning Board.
-All infrastructure used for the density bonus shall have been recommended in the Master Plan or other plans approved or used by the Town of Scituate Select Board of Selectmon, DPW, Board of Health, Conservation Commission or Planning Board.
+All infrastructure used for the density bonus shall have been recommended in the Master Plan or other plans approved or used by the Town of Scituate Select Board, DPW, Board of Health, Conservation Commission or Planning Board.
 In order to make this determination, the following are required:

-- A. The applicant shall provide a written description of the intended improvements with the public benefit of each and its significance to the Town, and a sketch plan showing the location and type of improvements and their size or extent. - B. The Planning Board may require a bond to cover the cost of any improvements that will be constructed, or a binding agreement approved by Town Counsel, to remain in place until the improvements are completed to the satisfaction of the town. - C. The applicant shall provide adequate parking on site, in total or in part, as indicated in Section 560.6, Parking Requirements for Mixed Use Buildings, below for all proposed housing units. - D. A specific time frame for the completion of all required off-site infrastructure improvements shall be incorporated as a condition of approval of the Planning Board.
+- A. The applicant shall provide a written description of the intended improvements with the public benefit of each and its significance to the Town, and a sketch plan showing the location and type of improvements and their size or extent. - B. The Planning Board may require a bond to cover the cost of any improvements that will be constructed, or a binding agreement approved by Town Counsel, to remain in place until the improvements are completed to the satisfaction of the town.